router-protocol/router-chain-docs/.github/CONTRIBUTING.md

 The following information provides a set of guidelines for contributing to the Router Docs repo.
 Use your best judgment, and, if you see room for improvement, please propose changes to this document.

-Contributions come in the form of writing documentation, raising issues, and any other actions that help develop the Router chain documentation.
+Contributions come in the form of writing documentation, raising issues, and any other actions that help develop the Router Chain documentation.

 ## Just want to ask a question?